maniotrix/offline-ai-assistant/karna-python-backend/inference/cortex_vision/vision_based_ui-automation.md

 # Karna: Vision-Based UI Automation Framework

+> **⚠️ EXPERIMENTAL ALERT:** This system is in early development and experimental phase.
+Components, implementations, and APIs may change significantly.
+Performance, accuracy, and reliability are being actively refined.
+Use for research and exploration purposes only.

 This README combines two modules of the Karna system:

 1. **[Karna Cortex Vision Module](cortex_vision.md)** – A biomimetic, modular system inspired by human vision for general UI automation.